FLClab/NCDN-FUS/README.md

 # NCDN-FUS
-Image analysis codes of confocal image z-stacks used to produce figures 4f (FUS granules) and 6b (cytoplasmic NCDN) in paper:

 **A postzygotic de novo NCDN mutation identified in a sporadic FTLD patient results in Neurochondrin haploinsufficiency and altered FUS granule dynamics.**
+This repository contains all code required to analyze confocal image z-stacks to produce figures 4f (FUS granules) and 6b (cytoplasmic NCDN).
+Sample images are included to test the method.

 ## Cytoplasmic NCDN